 Change and transitions can be particularly stressful for many students and can trigger a traumatic response.
 A change in staffing, routine, and off-curriculum events can all be difficult, as can special dates and celebrations.
-Staff need to be aware of the needs of individual students and provide appropriate support for "oops moments" or to prepare for transitions.
+Staff need to be aware of the needs and past 'stories' of individual students and provide appropriate support for "oops moments" or to prepare for transitions.

-Strategies that may be used include:

-- PACE and other whole school approaches - Seek involvement of a colleague to offer support or a change of "face" - Use of transitional object - Visual supports - Adapt routine to increase sense of safety - Use of sensory tools and breaks to regulate brain and body - It may be appropriate to "Name it to tame it" (Dan Siegel) - Phase in transition to new class/staff to build recognition and safety - Use of Social Stories to prepare for change or overcome difficulty - Use of "Now and Next" - Use of Makaton may be indicated to reduce language and support understanding
+- Strategies that may be used include: - PACE and other whole school approaches - Seek involvement of a colleague to offer support or a change of "face" - Use of transitional object - Visual supports - Adapt routine to increase sense of safety - Use of sensory tools and breaks to regulate brain and body - It may be appropriate to "Name it to tame it" (Dan Siegel) - Phase in transition to new class/staff to build recognition and safety - Use of Social Stories to prepare for change or overcome difficulty - Use of "Now and Next" - Use of Makaton may be indicated to reduce language and support understanding - Communication with transport staff/ parents so they can support individual needs and difficulties.